networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/settings_model.md

 Certain fields are supported by some of the controls.
 - `"isActive"` - Boolean.
-Marks the control as "active" - it means that every change of the control value in the GUI immediately triggers sending a request to the Server, without waiting for the confirmation with the "Apply" button.
+Marks the control as "active" - it means that every change of the control value in the GUI immediately (or with some delay in the case of TextField-like fields) triggers sending a request to the Server, without waiting for the confirmation with the "Apply" button.
     The request executes the code of the Active Setting handler of the entity being set up by these Settings.
 The setting values sent in such a request are not meant to be "applied" (stored in a database) - they are intended only for preparing a proper reply to the user, which may include an adjusted Settings Model, adjusted values of the GUI controls, and a message to be shown to the user or a URL to be opened in the web browser.
 The main purpose of Active settings is to give the entities being set up a way to change the Settings Model and values on-the-fly, providing a better user experience.
 An example could be an Active combo-box which lists the supported measurement units, and the handler code which converts the entered value into the selected unit.
 - `"parametersModel"` - Settings Model JSON object.
 Applies only for controls with the `"isActive"` property set to `true`.
 Additional parameters are requested when the active control is triggered.
     NOTE: The `"parametersModel"` model does not support items with the `"isActive"` property set